 Martin Vogel is a Swiss attorney-at-law and an alumni of IMD and INSEAD.
 After having worked as a lawyer specialized in the areas of banking and finance law, he joined Bank Julius Baer & Co.
-Limited. in 1996, where his most recent role was Managing Director and Member of the Executive Management Committee of Julius Baer Asset Management in Zurich.
+Limited.
+In 1996, where his most recent role was Managing Director and Member of the Executive Management Committee of Julius Baer Asset Management in Zurich.
 He left the Julius Baer Group in 2008 to pursue his own professional career.
-Martin is currently CEO, Board Member and large shareholder of Thêta Sàrl (MDO Management Company S.A. is a wholly owned subsidiary of Thêta Sàrl and one of the largest independent substance and service providers for Luxembourg investment funds).
+Martin is currently CEO, Board Member and large shareholder of Thêta Sàrl (Waystone Management Company (Lux) SA is a subsidiary of Thêta Sàrl and one of the largest independent substance and service providers for Luxembourg investment funds).
 Martin is also active in diverse fund associations and a regular speaker at international fund conferences.